JasonTLWang/CNNStokesInversion/code/ReadMe.txt

-This zip/folder contains the source code of our program, called CNNStokesInversion.py, which is used to infer vector magnetic fields from the Stokes profiles of GST/NIRIS.
-In order to execute this program, visit https://web.njit.edu/~wangj/CNNStokesInversion/ to download all zip files in the Datasets section and extract all the downloaded zip files into the same large folder, in which you see (after uncompressing the zip files) the following 9 folders: "code" (this zip), "trainset", "traincsv", "testset1", "testset2", "testset3", "results1", "results2", "results3".
+This folder contains information of the source code of our program, called CNNStokesInversion.py, which is used to infer vector magnetic fields from the Stokes profiles of GST/NIRIS.
+In order to execute this program, visit https://web.njit.edu/~wangj/CNNStokesInversion/ to download all zip files in the Source Code and Datasets sections and extract all the downloaded zip files into the same large folder, in which you see (after uncompressing the zip files) the following 9 folders: "code", "trainset", "traincsv", "testset1", "testset2", "testset3", "results1", "results2", "results3".

 To run this CNN tool, enter the "code" folder.
 The usage is given as follows: